yuthehexacopter/DroneComponents/README.md

 Well let start with the List of the Components.
 You need the following items in our inventory to make your own Copter.
 These components are common for Quadcopter / Hexacopter as a carrier or racing drones.

+1. Drone Theory
+2. Local drone rules by concerned authority
-1. Drone Frame
+3. Drone Frame
-2. Flight Controller
+4. Flight Controller
-3. Motors
+5. Motors
-4. Propellers
+6. Propellers